tcy6/Challenge-Lesson/README.md

-This repo is for challenge lesson.
+This repo is for Challenge Lesson.